Welcome to our new website!

 Most importantly, our facility does not turn away anyone in need of help and support.
 At Care Plus NJ, no one is turned away.
 Outpatient services are generally covered by insurance policies and our facility accepts both state and private insurance to better help clients.

-Call us or visit our website to learn about access for mental health and treatment services.
+Call us or visit our website to learn about access for Behavioral Health and treatment services.

 Resources: